molliemarie/D3Workshops/2019-3-6_D3Bar/README.md

 This is an exercise to practice manipulating the DOM with D3.

-You'll want to open up your [this pen](https://codepen.io/molliemarie/pen/BxNGEp), fork it, and perform the following steps (instructions are also in the file).
+You'll want to open up your [this blockbuilder link](https://blockbuilder.org/molliemarie/002c8426bff4e03419d9d71358112fc4), fork it, and perform the following steps (instructions are also in the file).
 All steps will be completed using d3.js, and should be completed in the `<script>` section at the bottom of the file.

 1) Select your `body` and append a `div` element in which you'll render your content.
 To do this, you'll use the `d3.select()` method, and then the `.append()` method to append your element to your selection.
 2) Append a new `p` element to the `div` you just created, and use the `.text()` method to set the text to "My Bar Chart"